 The SSUFSCP possesses only oversight and control functions.
-New laws and regulations are developed and adopted by the Sanitary and Phytosanitary Policies Directorate of the ME.
+New laws and regulations are developed and adopted by the Sanitary and Phytosanitary Policies Division of the Ministry of Agrarian Policy and Food (MAPFU).
 Within SSUFSCP, import control functions are performed by the Food Safety and Veterinary Department and the Department for Phytosanitary Safety and Control of Seeds and Nurseries.
 Interested readers should refer to the SSUFSCP website for a complete list of functions and controls of each of the SSUFSCP divisions.
 SSUFSCP is also responsible for all aspects of food safety for all imported and domestically produced food products.
 Other regulatory functions of SSUFSCP not related to food and agricultural products safety are not addressed in this report.
-Plant variety registration and seed certification functions are controlled by Ministry of Agrarian Policy and Food of Ukraine (MAPFU), while SSUFSCP has market control and oversight functions.
+Plant variety registration and seed certification functions are controlled by MAPFU, while SSUFSCP has market control and oversight functions.

 The Ministry of Healthcare of Ukraine (MHCU) remains responsible for food safety issues in public food establishments and epidemiological control in cases of food-borne illness investigations and elimination of outbreaks.
-The MHCU is also responsible for establishment of maximum residue levels (MRLs) for microbiological indicators and food contaminants as well as the registration of food additives.
+The MHCU is also responsible for the establishment of maximum residue levels (MRLs) for microbiological indicators and food contaminants as well as the registration of food additives.